-MR. ARMERDING. - 511 EARLY CHURCH HISTORY.
-The origin of Christianity and the related historical problem; the expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of our era based upon the study of selected patristic writings, in translation.
+511 EARLY CHURCH HISTORY.
+The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of our era based upon the study of selected patristic writings, in translation.
 Text: A Source Book for Ancient Church History, Ayer.
 Lectures and reading, with occasional papers by members of the class on assigned topics.
-The number of credits varies according to the amount of thesis work.
+Additional credit on the basis of thesis work.
+Courses 501 and 502 or their equivalent are a prerequisite for this course.